 What is Power Automate?
-Microsoft announced today at Microsoft Ignite the renaming of the popular Microsoft Office 365 application Flow to Power Automate.
-The product name brings continuity to the established Power Platform alongside PowerApps and Power Bi.
+Microsoft announced the renaming of Microsoft Flow at Microsoft Ignite to bring continuity to the established Power Platform alongside PowerApps and Power Bi.

 However, it’s so much more than a name change and brand alignment.
 As the name suggests, the broader focus on automation means the platform becomes broader in scope.
 Microsoft communicates Power Automate as “a unified platform with API- and UI-based automation for enterprise customers”, which is designed to cater for the full spectrum of users from technical to business.

 Users can still use Power Automate to create workflows in the manner in which they are accustomed to.
-However, it now comes with a new feature set, including robotic process automation capabilities – UI flows – which you can see in public preview.
+However, it now comes with a new feature set, including robotic process automation capabilities and UI flows.
 The purpose of UI flows is for users to automate repetitive tasks, simplifying workflows across organizations.
 It will provide scalability and even more security.

-New license changes were put into place from October 2019, and at the time of writing, those still apply.
-I strongly advise reading the following blog: Office 365, Flow and beyond on how the latest licensing changes might affect you.
+License changes were put into place from October 2019, and at the time of writing, those still apply.
+I strongly advise reading the following blog: Office 365, Flows and beyond on how those licensing changes might affect you.